The-Balance-FFXIV/balance-static/content/encounters/p3s.md

 **Trail of Condemnation**

 The boss will become untargetable and jump to an edge of the arena.
 Either its middle head or its two side heads will glow.
-* If the middle head is glowing, it will do a line AoE across the centre of the arena and all players will get marked for an AoE.
+* If the middle head is glowing, it will do a line AoE across the center of the arena and all players will get marked for an AoE.
 Spread these out to the sides.
 * If the side heads are glowing, it will do a line AoE across the sides of the arena and all players of a role will get marked for a shared AoE.
-Stand in the centre line and stack with a partner.
+Stand in the center line and stack with a partner.

 **Sunbird**

-Four Sunbird adds will spawn during Phase 2.
+Four Sunbird adds will spawn during Phase Two.
 These must be picked up by tanks.
 These will pulse a large AoE when being revived, and if any Sunbird corpse is in it the boss will receive a damage up buff that will eventually wipe the raid.

 **Flames of Undeath**